 - Virtual, augmented and mixed realities

-The Institute of Creative Technologies houses a number of smaller transdisciplinary research groups, each with a specific focus, including Creative Artificial Intelligence Group (CAI), The Imaging and Displays Research Group (IDRG) and DAPPer (Digital Arts Performance Practice - emerging research).
+The Institute of Creative Technologies houses a number of smaller transdisciplinary research groups, each with a specific focus, including Creative Artificial Intelligence Group (CAI) and DAPPer (Digital Arts Performance Practice - emerging research).

 Creative AI Research Group